Home » Blog » SharePoint » Move SharePoint List from One Site to Another – Top 7 Transformative Solutions!

 }

-#Function to copy list items from one list to another
+#Function to move SharePoint list from one site to another

 Function Copy-SPOListItems()